Hines Johnson: Career

 Johnson made his first-class debut on 9 March 1935, at the age of 24, playing for Jamaica against the touring Marylebone Cricket Club.
 In a first-class career which lasted until 1952, he played 28 first-class matches, ten for Jamaica.
 Three of matches were Tests, and a further fifteen were representing the West Indies on tour outside international matches.
 He played six first-class matches between 1935 and 1939, all for Jamaica because organised cricket in the region was interrupted by the outbreak of the Second World War.

 In 1947–48, the Marylebone Cricket Club under the captaincy of Gubby Allen toured the West Indies, and as England played four Tests against the West Indies.
-Though the West Indies used three different captain, they won the Test series 2–0 and outplayed England, prompting Norman Preston to comment in Wisden that "There was no question that West Indies deserved their triumph.
-On current form they must be the strongest cricketing body apart from Australia".
+Though the West Indies used three different captains, they won the Test series 2–0 and outplayed England, prompting Norman Preston to comment in Wisden, "There was no question that West Indies deserved their triumph.
+On current form they must be the strongest cricketing body apart from Australia."
 As well as the captaincy changing hands, five different fast bowlers were used (not including two medium pace bowlers) each playing a single match, including Hines Johnson.

 Johnson debuted in the fourth Test against England, with his team leading 1–0.
 When the match started on 27 March 1948, Johnson was 37 years old.
 Statistically he was the most successful of the West Indian fast bowlers who played in the series, taking five wickets in each innings to lay the foundations of victory in the final Test.
 His haul of 10 wickets for 97 runs marked the first time a fast bowler had taken ten wickets in a match for the West Indies.
 They were also the best bowling figures in a Test at Kingston, a record that was only broken in 2005.
 Only fifteen players have taken ten or more wickets in their first Test, and Hines was the first of two West Indians to achieve the feat.
 The other West Indian bowler was spinner Alf Valentine, who took 11 wickets on debut in 1950; Johnson also played in the match.